Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework

 Note that each mass bin probability is calculated independently of the others and that integrating $\pmh$ over the mass range to be studied does not yield $\ptot$, but an overestimation of it.
-SBLAs can be associated with more than one halo, with different masses, so they can be counted simultaneously in different mass bins.
-This arises not because our halos don't overlap physically, but due to halo and gas peculiar motions and the finger of God redshift smearing of both halo and SBLAs.
+SBLAs can be associated with more than one halo with different masses, so they can be counted simultaneously in different mass bins.
+This arises not because our halos overlap physically, but due to halo and gas peculiar motions, and the finger of God redshift smearing of both halo and SBLAs.

 Fig. \ref{fig:psbla sdss random} shows $\pmh$ for our three standard flux limits and our two redshifts.
-It is immediately clear that SBLAs found in SDSS-like spectra at $z=2$ broadly favour halo masses of around $10^{11.5} \: M_{\odot}$, irrespective of the flux limit.
-Similarly, $z=3$ SBLAs favour halos with a mass of around $10^{11} \: M_{\odot}$.
-In other words, we find that $\pmh$ follows a distribution that has a peak probability (20\% for $z=2$ and 10\% for $z=3$) in the halo mass bin of $10^{11.4} \: M_{\odot} < M_h < 10^{11.8} \: M_{\odot}$ in all of the flux limits, for all redshifts.
+It is immediately clear that these SBLA samples broadly favour a specific range of halo masses, irrespective of our selection, as the peak of these distributions lie in the halo mass of $10^{11.5} \: M_{\odot}$ or higher.
+This tells us that at least in these two epochs (and in between them as well), SBLAs of this spectral size all broadly trace the same systems.

-To estimate the errors visible in Fig. \ref{fig:psbla sdss random}, we performed a simple bootstrap analysis.
+We estimated errors by performing a simple bootstrap analysis.
 Firstly, we resampled our SBLA samples 100 times.
 We then calculated $\pmh$ for each bootstrap realisation and estimated the uncertainty using the standard deviation of the distribution of calculated $\pmh$ values.
-This gives us the gray shaded areas present in the aforementioned figure.
-Overall, statistical errors are low, only becoming noticeable at $\flya < 0.05$ at $z=2$, due to the low number of SBLAs present in this sample.
+This gives us the grey shaded areas around the cyan lines present in Fig. \ref{fig:psbla sdss random}.
+Overall, statistical errors are low, barely visible in the aforementioned figure, showing how tight our distribution of masses are for each SBLA sample.